ra3xdh/qucs_s-help/source/Ref.rst

 Mike Brinson and Vadim Kuznetsov, Extended behavioural device modelling and circuit simulation with Qucs-S, International Journal of Electronics, Published online on 29 July 2017.
 <http://dx.doi.org/10.1080/00207217.2017.1357764>.

+Mike Brinson,  Frequency Domain Non-Linear Compact Modelling and Simulation of IC Spiral Inductors on Silicon,  International Journal of Microelectronics and Computer Science, Vol. 9.
+No. 1.
+2018, ISSN 2080-8755.

    `back to the top <#top>`__